jenkinsci/vectorcast-execution-plugin/README.md

 ### Version 0.28 (2 Nov 2017)

--   Correct regresssion with windows variable names being used in Unix script
+-   Correct regression with windows variable names being used in Unix script

 ### Version 0.27 (2 Nov 2017)